isomerpages/moe-bendemeersec/_resources-for-student-n-parent/MOE FAS Application.md

 To access MOE FAS e-application Form (e-FAS), please click on the link <a target="_blank" href="https://go.gov.sg/moe-efas">https://go.gov.sg/moe-efas</a>

+You may also log in to Parents Gateway &gt; Services &gt; Financial Assistance to access the eFAS application.

 Resources:

 * [2024 MOE FAS Application Form](/files/Forparents/Moefas/2024_MOE_FAS_ApplicationForm.pdf)